Articles & Resources

 Genealogy

-In a related project we are creating a growing "every name index" in an Excel format of names associated with Harriton over the past 300 years.
+In a related project we are creating growing an "every name index" in an Excel format of names associated with Harriton over the past 300 years.
 In addition to the principal 18th and 19th-century names which appear on the ownership title papers to the property, the Harriton Association is fortunate to have tenant leases, rental contracts, correspondence, and other documents which describe the relationships of people within the surrounding community to this specific historic site.
 The list includes those who worked here, who are buried here in the Harriton Burial Ground, or who spent significant time here for some special reason.

 Back to Top